xiahongze/DisplaySleep/README.md

 # DisplaySleep

-This is a menubar utility that puts the display to sleep with simple clicks.
+This is a menubar utility that puts your display to sleep with simple clicks.

 The setup works on OS X 10.10.
 I have not tested it on other OS X versions.